buchevskiy/Sunny/README.md

 # Sunny
-It's standard weather app, which uses opeanweathermap API.
-The app gets the information according to the name of the city and show
+It's a weather app, which uses opeanweathermap API.
+The app recognises the location of a user and show local weather.
+Also, the app shows the current weather accodring to the city asked by user.

 # Technologies
 * UIKit
 * JSON
+* MVC
+* CoreLocation